Macabre as much as fascinated places. If you are thinking about where to spend your Halloween, here are 18 phantasmagoric ghost towns in Italy.

 10. Roscigno (Salerno, Campania)

-The town is not entirely uninhabited.
-A man goes on to live here.
+The town is not entirely uninhabited, though.
+A man still lives here.
 He doesn't intend to give up his habits, and he is a perfect Cicero for the tourists.

 Since 1997, the ghost town of Roscigno with Cilento National Park has been on the UNESCO World Heritage List.